BrenKenna/pyanamo/code/use-cases/Tailoring the Example Docker.md

 ## Generic Fetch and Run / Pilot Job Script

+In order to manage different workflows AWS Batch Job Definition should use global variables for:

+1. The PyAnamo Table which in this case is "***HaplotypeCaller***"  (PYANAMO_TABLE).
+2. An S3 Bucket to put job related logs into if too big for DynamoDB or CloudWatch (S3_BUCKET).
+3. Number of items to parallelize over (PYANAMO_ITEMS).
+4. Number of nested tasks to parallelize over (PYANAMO_NESTS).

-For the sake of managing multiple workflows users can store an archive of these "***Task Scripts***" on S3, or indeed bake into the docker container the same way as the "Fetch_and_Run.sh" is before the entry point ocurrs.
+For the sake of managing multiple workflows users can store an archive of these "***Task Scripts***" on S3, or indeed bake them into the docker container the same way as the "Fetch_and_Run.sh" is before the entry point occurs.
 In this repo an S3 archive is managed as is provided as an argument in the AWS Batch Job Definition.

-The steps of the pilot job script are (see "***example_docker/Fetch_and_Run.sh***"):
+The steps of the pilot job script are outlined (see "***example_docker/Fetch_and_Run.sh***" for the specific pilot job script):

 1. ### **Installing software in an AWS Batch Job**